 For a long time in my life, I hated myself.
 I am an introvert and my quietness gets misinterpreted as a negative quality by many.
 It led me to grow up with the notion that ‘there is something wrong with me’.
 Until recently, I learned more about introversion and how it simply is a personality trait and not something to be ashamed of.
 So I have been undoing years of ‘feeling miserable and unworthy’ beliefs and am on a journey of self-discovery and self-love.

 It happened to me because I listened to other people’s words and let them affect me.
-See, many people judge others harshly and have a problem with anyone who doesn’t do things like they do.
+See, many people judge others harshly and have a problem with anyone who doesn’t do things as they do.
 Some people choose to speak only ill of you no matter how good you are.

 Never let other people define you by your weaknesses.
 It’s like giving the key to your happiness to them and you are locked in.
 Sure, everyone has their flaws because we are human.
 And you can always work on them and make yourself better.
 And for some personality traits like introversion, you accept it and move on. ( I don’t know if we can change introversion, but I don’t want to since I am happy with many qualities that come with introversion).